School of Computing. Dublin City University.

 Possible solution if exemplars come from world is internal memory and replay of old experiences.
 Not remembering exemplars as lookup table, as we had before, but remembering them to repeatedly push through network.
 But same question as before - Does the list grow forever?

-See PhD for a strategy of remembering exemplars and replaying without needing infinite memory.
+See Example of remembering exemplars and replaying without needing infinite memory.